martinfleis/phd-thesis/source/14_Morphometric elements of urban form.md

 The third method present in literature is K-nearest neighbour (KNN) analysis, which is also based on Euclidean distance but using it differently.
 It defines aggregation as a set number of nearest neighbours, defined via as-crow-flies distance.
 Whilst only scarcely used in urban morphology [@liqiang2013], it has potential as such an approach might reflect changes in the granularity of urban tissues.
 However, due to the Euclidean definition of nearest neighbours, it cannot react to the detail of some spatial configurations (e.g., be able to detect linear patterns with natural boundaries between as features across the boundary might be closer than those within the pattern).
 Theoretically, KNN could be used together with reach analysis, joining both the ability to capture morphology represented by networks and scalability of KNN, but we are not aware of any research using this concept so far.
 However, it would still not resolve the issue of intra-block relationship.

-To sum up, literature currently offers two general approaches to aggregation – area-based and location-based.
-The first one is prone to both parts of MAUP, for which reason it is preferred to use location-based methods.
-Three location-based methods used in literature are Euclidean distance, metric reach and KNN.
-However, to date none of these methods is able to capture the structure of urban form which, for its complexity and variance, requires both morphological detailed definition and sensitivity to intra-block relationships.

 _ISUF_
 _zuirch_
-By the same token, it should be pointed out that the MCs do offer added values that are relevant on their own, regardless to their similarity to the plots.
+It should be pointed out that the MCs do offer added values that are relevant on their own in the context of aggregation, regardless to their similarity to the plots.
 These have to do with the potential innovations – yet largely unexplored – which are triggered by the very nature of this geometry.
 For example, unlike other methods of urban form partitioning, the MT covers uniformly the totality of space within the set study area, allowing to capture the topology of contiguous space at the plot-level.
 Indeed, since all MCs are determined by adjacency, by using MT it is possible to think in terms of topological distance (set number of topological steps between cells) rather than geographic distance (set metric distance around elements, either “as the crow flies” or along the street network).
 Moreover, thinking in terms of topological distance as opposed to metric, the MT can be used to define new aggregated analytical units that are able to capture the immediate area of influence of a building on its surrounding fabric and, at the same time, of the surrounding fabric on the building.
 Indeed, since the size of each MCs depends on the granularity of the urban structure, the spatial representation of a set topological distance would be far smaller for a MC located in a fine-grained built-up area than for the same located in a coarse one (figure \ref{fig:contiguity_diagram}).
 Crucially, this is a kind of information that would not be possible to access with plots alone, which allows to reframe the very idea of ‘proximity’ by rethinking the relationship between scale and spatial meaning, thereby enhancing the ability to capture the context in UMM analysis.

 ![Relationship between morphological cells of topological distance 2: the red geometry represents the adjacency network of neighbouring elements (buildings, MC) at topological distance 1 (adjacent neighbour of first order), while blue geometry represents the boundary of the aggregated analytical unit of topological distance 2 for each of the highlighted buildings.
 In the image, a fabric characterised by fewer and sparser buildings (b) generate larger cells and aggregated units compared to a denser and more compact fabric (a).](source/figures/ch6/contiguity_diagram.png "Relationship between morphological cells of topological distance two"){#fig:contiguity_diagram width=100%}